 SVQ Scottish Vocational Qualification.
 See also

 NVQ.

 Sydney Accord An international agreement among the bodies

 (SA) responsible for accrediting engineering

 technologist degree (IEng) programmes.
 It

 establishes a benchmark for engineering

 technologist education across those bodies,

 and recognises the equivalence of accredited

 engineering technologist programmes.
 See

 International Activity on page 48 or

 www.ieagreements.org/sydney

 UK-SPEC UK Standard for Professional Engineering

 Competence and Commitment.
 This

 document, which sets out the competence

 and commitment requirements for

 registration as an EngTech, IEng or CEng.

 UK-SPEC is one of the Standards which the

 Engineering Council publishes, along with

-AAQA, AHEP, the ICTTech Standard and
+AAQA, AHEP, the ICT Tech Standard and

-RCoP.
+RfR.

 Underpinning The knowledge and understanding of the

 Knowledge and principles of science, mathematics and

 Understanding engineering theory that are required to form

-. the basis of engineering competence at a
+the basis of engineering competence at a

 professional level.

-p.
-5.55566161 10 10 1.
+•